-Due to a number of historical legacies surveyed in detail by Guiso, Sapienza & Zingales (2004, 2006), Italian local credit markets traditionally differ in their degree of development in ways that are plausibly unrelated to differences in the level of economic development.
+Due to a number of historical legacies surveyed in detail by Guiso et al. (2004, 2006), Italian local credit markets differed markedly in their degree of development at the start of the sample period we focus on in our analysis (1990).
 Such differences can be traced back to the different political traditions before the country was unified at the end of the nineteenth century.
-Moreover, they have been perpetuated by a 1936 banking law that, in response to the 1929 crises, heavily regulated the sector, with strong limits to entry and expansion of banks.
+Moreover, they were perpetuated by a 1936 banking law that, in response to the 1929 crisis, heavily regulated the sector, with strong limits to entry and expansion of banks.
 This regulatory system was maintained almost unchanged until the late 1980s, preserving and actually amplifying the differences in financial development across local markets that existed in the early 1930s.
-Hence, when at the beginning of the 1990s the process of financial liberalization started, it displayed its effects on a set of heterogeneously developed local credit markets.
+Hence, when at the beginning of the 1990s, the process of financial liberalization started (prompted by a plausibly exogenous external shock, the reception in the Italian legislation of the EU First Banking Directive), it displayed its effects on a set of heterogeneously developed local credit markets.
 As a consequence of these different initial conditions, financial liberalization was relatively more beneficial to local markets that were lagging behind as of 1990.
 We will exploit these differential geographical effects of financial liberalization to identify the effect of credit market imperfections on wage contracts.